Community Handbook:Policies and Procedures

 This section outlines processes and procedures within Residential Living and Learning.
-Please note that this section does not include the University's Policies.
-For more information on the University's Policies, Procedures, standards, and Statements.
+Please note that this section does not include the University's Policies, Procedures, Standards, and Statements.

 Abandoned Property